uc-r/uc-r.github.io/analytics/predictive/regularized_regression.md

 #### Tuning

-Recall that $\lambda$ is a tuning parameter that helps to control our model from over-fitting to the training data.
-However, to identify the optimal $\lambda$ value we need to perform [cross-validation](resampling_methods) (CV).  `cv.glmnet` provides a built-in option to perform k-fold CV, and by default, performs 10-fold CV.
+Recall that $$\lambda$$ is a tuning parameter that helps to control our model from over-fitting to the training data.
+However, to identify the optimal $$\lambda$$ value we need to perform [cross-validation](resampling_methods) (CV).  `cv.glmnet` provides a built-in option to perform k-fold CV, and by default, performs 10-fold CV.